CCU Academic Integrity Code

 • the alleged violation,

 • a summary of student rights and responsibilities, and

-• the date, time and location of student-faculty hearing, which will take place no later than ten (10) business days from the date of notice.
+• the date, time, and location of the student-faculty hearing, which will take place no later than ten (10) business days from the date of the notice.
 If the violation occurs within the last two weeks of a semester or during a period between semesters, the hearing will occur as soon as practical the following semester.
 Faculty may give an Incomplete for the course if a violation is pending.

 • Unusual circumstances may warrant adjustments in the timeline.